TPIsoftwareOSPO/quickstart/README.md

       - kibana
 ```

-Double-click the task-compose portable executable or run `task-compose up` in your current directory's terminal.
+Double-click the dgrkt portable executable or run `dgrkt up` in your current directory's terminal.

 # Implementations